mybb/docs.mybb.com/extend/index.md

 ---
 layout: page
-title:  "Mods Site"
+title:  "Extend Site"
-categories: [mods]
+categories: [extend]
 ---

-## Mods Site Documentation
+## Extend Site Documentation

-Since the release of MyBB 1.8, we've switched from our olds mods site to a new platform we've developed.
+Since the release of MyBB 1.8, we've switched from our olds Extend site to a new platform we've developed.
 We classify our users into three types:

-* Downloaders - users who use the mods site only to download what they're looking for.
-[Click here to find out more.](http://docs.mybb.com/mods/downloaders)
+* Downloaders - users who use the Extend site only to download what they're looking for.
+[Click here to find out more.](http://docs.mybb.com/extend/browsing-downloading-from-extend)

 * Project owners are those who start the project and actively maintain it.
-[Click here to find out more.](http://docs.mybb.com/mods/owners)
+[Click here to find out more.](http://docs.mybb.com/extend/owning-managing-projects)

 * Collaborators help out project owners with the development of their projects.
-[Click here to find out more.](http://docs.mybb.com/mods/collaborators)
+[Click here to find out more.](http://docs.mybb.com/extend/contributing-to-projects)

 Below you can find an overall description of the system.

 #### Projects
-Basically anything on the mods site is a project, being it a theme, a plugin or an icon set.
+Basically anything on the Extend site is a project, being it a theme, a plugin or an icon set.
 Each project has an owner/author which starts the project.
 The author may invite collaborators to the project, which may upload builds and use/manage the bug tracker.
-To put it simple, the mods site allows for whole teams to work on projects, rather than a single individual.
+To put it simple, the Extend site allows for whole teams to work on projects, rather than a single individual.

 #### Builds
 A build is a ZIP file containing the project files.
 A build has one of two possible status: dev or stable.